 The survey frequency options that work hand in hand with the Peakon algorithm include: weekly, bi-weekly, monthly and quarterly.
 It is also possible to sway away from the algorithm using the manual and custom (in number of weeks) frequencies.

-The most immediate difference between the frequencies is not only the time between surveys but the amount of questions in each.
-When using the standard question frequencies outlined in the screenshot below, this is the typical amount of questions per survey frequency:
+The most immediate difference between the frequencies is not only the time between surveys, but the amount of questions in each.
+When using the standard question frequencies, this is the typical amount of questions per survey frequency:

 - Weekly mode will typically ask employees 4 questions per survey